If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The April 15, 1994 prototype of Star Fox 2 was dumped around August 6th, 1999, and has many differences from later builds; It still feels more like a tech demo than an actual game at this point in development.

 NOTE: This prototype requires the console's WRAM to be initialized to zero at boot, otherwise it will lock up at a black screen.
-It may not work in some emulators as a result.
-(In other words, open it in snes9x and reset it once.)
+One way to run it is by loading the game in Snes9x, and resetting it once.

 Download.png Download Star Fox 2 (Early Prototype)